MrAbuz/Decentralized-Lottery-fcc/README.md

 ETHERSCAN_API_KEY=
 ```

--Run Unit tests
+# -Run the Unit tests

 ```
 yarn hardhat test
 ```

--Setup the Chainlink VRF and Chainlink Keepers (before deploying, interacting with the contract or running the Staging tests) in 4 steps:
+# -Setup the Chainlink VRF and Chainlink Keepers (before deploying, interacting with the contract or running the Staging tests) in 4 steps:

 (16:18:30) in the video

 ```